-If the release package is to contain a new Erlang runtime system, the bin directory of the specified runtime system {erts,Dir} is copied to erts-ErtsVsn/bin.
+If the release package is to contain a new Erlang runtime system, the erts-ErtsVsn/bin directory of the specified runtime system {erts,Dir} is copied to erts-ErtsVsn/bin.
+Some erts executables are not copied by default, if you want to include all executables you can give the erts_all option.

-All checks with function make\script are performed before the release package is created.
-Options src\tests and exref are also valid here.
+All checks with function make_script are performed before the release package is created.
+Options src_tests and exref are also valid here.

-The return value and the handling of errors and warnings are the same as described for make\script.
+The return value and the handling of errors and warnings are the same as described for make_script.

 '''

 script2boot(File) -> ok | error

 Types:

-File = string()

 '''